nazimben25/Project4_Group4_Immigration_to_canada/README.md

         - deployment : 2 files for deployment app.js and deploy.html
         - ML_analysis : 3 notenooks for ML analysis and model development
         - Model_pkl : 3 machine learning models for deployment.
+        - frontend : contain all the package for the html pages including the JS and CSS files + pkl files for modele deployment

 3) ENVIRONMENTS & CODE PRESENTATION